SpeedyWeather/SpeedyWeather.jl/docs/src/grids.md

     The original formulation for HEALPix grids use ``N_{side}``, the number of grid points along the edges of each basepixel (8 in the figure above), SpeedyWeather.jl uses `nlat_half`, the number of rings on one hemisphere, Equator included, for all grids.
 This is done for consistency across grids.
+We may use ``N_{side}`` for the documentation or within functions though.

 ## Truncation